Weinstein handlebodies for complements of smoothed toric divisors: Combinatorial Possibilities for Delzant Polytopes and resulting Weinstein divisor complements

 \subsection{On the richness of Delzant family}

-The main purpose of this subsection is to prove the following proposition.
+The main purpose of this section is to prove the following theorem.

-\begin{theorem} For any choice of primitive vectors $(a_i,b_i),$ $i=1,\ldots, k,$ $k\geq1,$ there is a Delzant polytope with $n\geq k$ edges and with vertices $V_1,\ldots, V_k$ such that $s(V_i)=(a_i,b_i),$ $i=1,\ldots, k.$ \end{theorem} Note that, at this moment we don't impose the centeredness condition.
-The properties of $2$-dimensional Delzant polytopes listed in Lemma \ref{lemma normals} and Lemma \ref{lemma blowup} will be used to prove Theorem~\ref{proposition slopes}.
-In particular, this result demonstrates some of the the richness of the Delzant family, and may be of independent interest.
-Moreover, the proof of Theorem~\ref{proposition slopes} only works for dimension $4$, and it is not known whether an analogous result holds for higher dimensional toric manifolds.
+\begin{theorem} For any choice of primitive vectors $\{(a_1, b_1), \ldots, (a_k,b_k)\}$ there is a Delzant polytope with at least $k$ edges such that there are vertices $V_1,\ldots, V_k$ with the slopes $s(V_i)=(a_i,b_i),$ $i=1,\ldots, k.$ \end{theorem} Throughout this section, we use the characterisation of a slope given by Proposition \ref{prop def of slopes}.
+Note that, at this moment we don't impose the centeredness condition.
+In particular, this result demonstrates some of the richness of the Delzant family, and may be of independent interest.
+The properties of $2$-dimensional Delzant polytopes listed in Lemma \ref{lemma normals} and Lemma \ref{lemma blowup} are used to prove Theorem~\ref{proposition slopes}.
+Indeed, the proof of Theorem~\ref{proposition slopes} only works for dimension $4$, and it is not known whether an analogous result holds for higher dimensional toric manifolds.